Nonlocal Co-occurrence for Image Downscaling: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new method for image downscaling.
-The proposed idea is a special instance of kernel filtering, where pixel-pair co-occurrence was used as the similarity measure.
+The core idea is a special instance of kernel filtering, where pixel-pair co-occurrence was used as the similarity measure.
 The co-occurrence feature was directly learned directly from the input image.
 In a perspective, the proposed feature learning based approach opens up a new direction for learning based downscaling in future.
 We showed that the proposed image downscaling technique can achieve better performance than existing methods qualitatively as well as quantitatively.
-Despite of its effective downscaling capacity, it has very simple and parallelizable implementation.
-The algorithm can be applied to downscale video as well.
+Despite of its effective downscaling capacity, it has very simple and parallelizable implementation. { The algorithm can be applied to downscale images and videos in real-world applications such as social media applications to display on smaller devices as well.
+The LR images help quicker broadcast and take less storage. }